 This blog explores intellectual arguments in favor of Christianity (Christian apologetics) from an atheist perspective and critiques Christianity’s actions in society.
 I began writing it in August, 2011.
+There are roughly a million words in more than a thousand posts.
+The commenters here are sometimes smarter than I am, and their quarter-million comments have helped to make the blog a place where thoughtful people share and learn.

 About the Author